Federal Direct Loan Programs

 - Federal Direct Parent Loan for Undergraduate Students (PLUS) — The applicant is the student's parent, who is responsible to begin repayment almost immediately upon disbursement.
 The interest rate is fixed at 8.5%.
 If a parent is denied for this loan, the student may be eligible for a Stafford Unsubsidized Loan.
 To receive the PLUS loan, no FAFSA is required; contact the Office of Student Financial Aid for an application.

-- Alternative Loans — These are private loans that are generally in the name of the student; a FAFSA is not generally required for these loans.
+- Private Loans — Private Loans are generally in the name of the student; a FAFSA is not generally required for these loans.
 Often the student is the borrower, and may need to have a creditworthy co-borrower.
 Interest rates, repayment plans and deferment options vary widely among lenders.
 Be sure to "shop" for the option that is right for your situation since these are loans that are designed to bridge the funding gap when savings, scholarships, grants, federal loans, and other resources are not sufficient.

 - The Graduate PLUS loan, or GradPLUS loan, is a low, fixed interest rate student loan guaranteed by the U.S. government.
 The Grad PLUS loan is a non-need credit based loan similar to a private student loan with the benefit of having a fixed interest rate and federal guarantee.
 The GradPLUS Loan allows graduate students to borrow the total cost for their graduate school needs, including tuition, room and board, books & supplies, and travel, less any other aid.
 GradPLUS payments can be deferred while you are in school.
 Interest rate on the Graduate PLUS Student Loan is fixed at 7.9%.